bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `reason` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) | [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types) The object with which the promise was rejected (typically an [`Error`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#errors_class-error) object).
 -   `promise` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) The rejected promise.

 The `'unhandledRejection'` event is emitted whenever a `Promise` is rejected and no error handler is attached to the promise within a turn of the event loop.
-When programming with Promises, exceptions are encapsulated as “rejected promises”.
+When programming with Promises, exceptions are encapsulated as "rejected promises”.
 Rejections can be caught and handled using [`promise.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) and are propagated through a `Promise` chain.
 The `'unhandledRejection'` event is useful for detecting and keeping track of promises that were rejected whose rejections have not yet been handled.

     import process from 'process';